Regressive versions of Hindman's Theorem: Canonical and Regressive Ramsey's Theorems

-The principle $\REG^n$ is denoted by $\mathsf{REG}^n$ in \cite{Mil:08}.
+The Reverse Mathematics of $\REG^n$ is studied in~\cite{Mil:08}, where it is denoted by $\mathsf{REG}^n$.
 Note that $\REG^1$ is trivial.
-A finite first-order miniaturization of $\REG$ was proved by Kanamori and McAloon \cite{Kan-McA:87} to be independent from Peano Arithmetic and is often considered as one of the most mathematically natural examples of statement independent from that system.
+A finite first-order miniaturization of $\REG$ was proved by Kanamori and McAloon \cite{Kan-McA:87} to be independent from Peano Arithmetic and is often considered as one of the most mathematically natural examples of statements independent from that system.

-The Reverse Mathematics of $\CAN^n$ and $\REG^n$ is studied in Mileti \cite{Mil:08} -- the following theorem summarizes the main results.
+The following theorem summarizes the main known results about the Reverse Mathematics of the Canonical and Regressive versions of Ramsey's Theorem.

 \begin{theorem} The following are equivalent over $\RCA_0$. \begin{enumerate} \item $\ACA_0$. \item $\CAN^n$, for any fixed $n \geq 2$. \item $\REG^n$, for any fixed $n \geq 2$. \item $\RT^n_k$, for any fixed $n \geq 3$ and $k\geq 2$. \end{enumerate} \end{theorem}